Optimality and Approximate Optimality of Source-Channel Separation in Networks: Three Examples

 Consider the problem depicted in Fig. \ref{fig:example1}, where the sources $S_1$, $S_2$ and $S_3$ are mutually independent; here the interference channel is more generally given by the transition probability $P(Y_3,Y_4|X_1,X_2)$, where $X_1,X_2$ are the channel inputs by node $1$ and node $2$, respectively, and $Y_3,Y_4$ are the channel outputs at node $3$ and node $4$, respectively.
+Since the capacity region of the interference channel is unknown, it is infeasible to explicitly characterize the achievable distortion region of the separation approach.

-Since the capacity region of interference channel is unknown, it is impossible to explicitly characterize (in a single-letter manner) the achievable distortion region of the separation approach.
-However, suppose for the problem in Fig. \ref{fig:example1}, a distortion triple $(D_1,D_2,D_3)$ is achievable using some joint source-channel code of length-$n$.
-The conventional rate-distortion theorem \cite{CoverThomas} dictates that we must have $I(S^n_i;\hat{S}^n_i)\geq n R_{i}(D_i)$, where $R_{i}(D)$ is the rate-distortion function of source $S_i$.
-The key is now the following simple fact, which is different from that discussed for the DNJSCC problem: if we fix this particular source-channel code, then the transition probability of $P(\hat{S}^n_1,\hat{S}^n_2,\hat{S}^n_3|S^n_1,S^n_2,S^n_3)$ can be viewed as that of an alternative super interference channel with three users.
-On this channel, the individual mutual information guarantee $I(S^n_i;\hat{S}^n_i)\geq n R_{i}(D_i)$ holds for $i=1,2,3$, due to the conventional rate-distortion theorem.
-Thus intuitively, this super interference channel should be able to support a rate triple of $(nR_{1}(D_1),nR_{2}(D_2),nR_{3}(D_3))$ per super-block channel use (or per $n$ original channel uses) by a digital code.
-Now a good digital channel code on this super interference channel can be used to transmit a digital rate-distortion source code for the source $S_1$, $S_2$ and $S_3$, respectively.
-This is indeed a separation-based scheme, and it can achieve the distortion pair $(D_1,D_2,D_3)$ asymptotically.
-In other words, any achievable distortion triple $(D_1,D_2,D_3)$ can be achieved by the separation approach.
+Suppose a distortion triple $(D_1,D_2,D_3)$ is achievable using some joint source-channel code of length-$n$.
+The key observation is now the following simple fact: if we fix this joint source-channel code, the transition probability of $P(\hat{S}^n_1,\hat{S}^n_2,\hat{S}^n_3|S^n_1,S^n_2,S^n_3)$ can be viewed as that of an alternative super interference channel with three users.
+On this super channel, the individual mutual information guarantee $I(S^n_i;\hat{S}^n_i)\geq n R_{i}(D_i)$ holds for $i=1,2,3$, due to the conventional rate-distortion theorem \cite{CoverThomas}.
+Thus intuitively, this super channel is \lq\lq{}good\rq\rq{} since the mutual information $I(S^n_i;\hat{S}^n_i)$ terms are lower bounded, and the rate triple $(nR_{1}(D_1),nR_{2}(D_2),nR_{3}(D_3))$ should be in its capacity region, which would further imply that any achievable distortion triple $(D_1,D_2,D_3)$ is achievable by the separation approach.

-In order to show that the super-interference channel can indeed asymptotically support the rate triple $(nR_{1}(D_1),nR_{2}(D_2),nR_{3}(D_3))$, we essentially need to construct (random) codes over large super-channel blocks, and prove that the error probability can be made small, just as in conventional channels.
+In order to show that the super interference channel can indeed support the rate triple $(nR_{1}(D_1),nR_{2}(D_2),nR_{3}(D_3))$, we essentially need to construct (random) codes over large super-channel blocks, and prove that the error probability can be made small, just as in conventional channels.
 The proof in Section \ref{sec:proofunicast} follows this approach and makes the above intuitive argument more rigorous.